 Zambia's legal framework generally allows for the private sector to set prices based on business considerations.
-However, there are provisions in the Competition and Consumer Protection Act no. 24 of 2010 (the Act) that prohibit some forms of pricing such as excessive pricing, predatory pricing and unfair pricing, which can be a form of unfair trading.
+However, there are provisions in the Competition and Consumer Protection Act no. 24 of 2010 as amended by the Competition and Consumer Protection (Amendment) Act No. 21 of 2023 (the Act) that prohibit some forms of pricing such as excessive pricing, predatory pricing and unfair pricing, which can be a form of unfair trading.
 These provisions are designed to protect public interest in case of market failures and unconscionable conduct.